princeton-computational-imaging/neural-point-light-fields/README.md

 2. To run the code as used in the paper, store as follows: `./data/validation/validation_xxxx/segment-xxxxxx`

-3. Neural Point Light Fields is well tested on the segments mentioned in the [Supplementary](https://light.princeton.edu/wp-content/uploads/2022/04/NeuralPointLightFields-Supplementary.pdf) and shown in the experiment group `pointLF_waymo_local`.
+3. Neural Point Light Fields is well tested on the segments mentioned in the [Supplementary](https://light.princeton.edu/wp-content/uploads/2022/04/NeuralPointLightFields-Supplementary.pdf) and shown in the experiment group `pointLF_waymo_server`.

 ---